camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/getting-started/deploy-a-workflow.md

 Elasticsearch is also what Camunda Operate uses to store data, so to run Operate, you need to enable the Elasticsearch exporter in Zeebe and run an instance of Elasticsearch.
 In this section and the next section of the tutorial, we'll use Operate to visualize what's going on in Zeebe with each step we take.

-## Docker Compose
+## Docker compose

 If you are using Docker and [zeebe-docker-compose](https://github.com/zeebe-io/zeebe-docker-compose) then follow the instructions in the README file in the `operate` directory of that repository to start Zeebe and Operate.
-Once you have done that, skip the following section, and continue from [Check the status of the broker](#check-the-status-of-the-broker).
+Once you have done that, skip the following section, and continue from [check the status of the broker](#check-the-status-of-the-broker).

 If you are using individual components, then you will need to manually configure and start components.

-## Manually Configure and Start Zeebe and Operate
+## Manually configure and start Zeebe and Operate

 _These instructions are for using separate components, and are not necessary when using Docker._